ubunatic/makepy/README.md

 pimpy.mainlog
 -------------

-As the name suggest to use it only in your main.
+As the name suggest, use it only in your main module.
 Do not setup logging outside of main modules!
 The module's main function is `mainlog.setup_logging`:

 ```python
 import logging